 Meet our Therapy Pets

 Our residents and staff enjoy the loving companionship of our live-in service animals.
-At Nu’uanu, we have Cookie the Havanese and Mimi the tabby cat.
+At Nuʻuanu, we have Cookie the Havanese and Mimi the tabby cat.
 At Bayside, Pepper the Labradoodle is the resident therapy pet.
+Luna the Labradoodle is the resident therapy pet at our Pali location.

 Our Bayside residents and staff enjoy the company of Pepper the Labradoodle.
 Pepper was trained by Hawaii Fi-Do as a companion service dog.
 She enjoys watching our chefs in action (safely from outside the kitchen) or sitting next to our residents and having her back rubbed.

-Cookie is the newest member of the Hale Kūʻike therapy pet family, joining Mimi at our Nu’uanu facility in 2018.
+Cookie is our Nuuanu location therapy pet.
+She respects Mimi as the boss of the house.
 She is an active Havanese who loves to sit on our residents’ laps or follow our staff around.
 She can often be found hanging out while our residents do their activities or napping under the table at the Nurses’ Station.

 Vita, the Labradoodle, was Hale Kūʻike’s first therapy pet and was trained by Hawaii Fi-Do as a companion service dog.
 Sadly, we lost Vita in 2018.
 She was a good-natured, sweet girl who roamed our home freely and gave love wherever she went.